 The end goal is for students to design a syllabus that can be used in secondary schools, or for a future course at Amherst.

 Open to sophomores, juniors, and seniors, and to first-year students with consent of the instructor.
 Limited to 36 students.
 Spring semester.
-Professor Brooks.2019-20: Not offered
+Professor Brooks.2022-23: Not offered

 (Offered as HIST 351 [US] and AMST 351) A history of urban America in the industrial era, this course will focus especially on the city of Holyoke as a site of industrialization, immigration, urban development, and deindustrialization.
 We will begin with a walking tour of Holyoke and an exploration of the making of a planned industrial city.
 We will then investigate the experience of several key immigrant groups – principally Irish, French Canadian, Polish, and Puerto Rican – using both primary and secondary historical sources, as well as fiction.
 Students will write several papers on one or another immigrant group or a particular element of social experience, and a final research paper that explores in greater depth one of the topics touched upon in the course.
 The course will include students from Amherst College and Holyoke Community College and is open to all students, majors and non-majors.
 All students will engage in some primary research, especially in the city archives and Wistariahurst Museum, in Holyoke.
 Amherst College history majors who wish to write a 25-page research paper and thereby satisfy their major research requirement may do so in the context of this course.
 Classes will be held at both Amherst and Holyoke sites; transportation will be provided.

 Enrollment is limited to ten students per institution.
 Admission with consent of the instructor.
 Omitted 2018-19.
-Professors Couvares and Clinton (HCC).2019-20: Offered in Spring 2020
+Professors Couvares and Clinton (HCC).2022-23: Not offered

 (Offered as HIST 352 [US/TC/TS], AMST 352, and BLST 351) Focusing on the United States, this course introduces students to foundational questions and texts central to the history of education and education studies.
 We will explore the competing goals and priorities Americans have held for primary, secondary and post-secondary education and ask how and why these visions have influenced – or failed to influence – classrooms, schools, and educational policy.
 We will pay particular attention to sources of educational stratification; the tensions between the public and private purposes of schooling; and the relationship between schooling and equality.
 In the first part of the course, students will reflect on how Americans have imagined the purpose of self-education, literacy, public schooling, and the liberal arts.
 Among the questions we will consider: What do Americans want from public schools?
 Does education promote liberation?
 Has a liberal arts education outlived its usefulness?
 How has the organization of schools and school systems promoted some educational objectives in lieu of others?
 In the second section of the course, we will concentrate on the politics of schooling.
 Here, we will pay particular attention to several issues central to understanding educational inequality and its relationship to American politics, culture, and society: localism; state and federal authority; desegregation; and the complicated relationship between schooling and racial, linguistic, class-based, gender, and ethnic hierarchies.
 Finally, we will explore how competing ideas about the purpose and politics of education manifest themselves in current policy debates about privatization, charters, testing, and school discipline.
 Throughout the course, students will reflect on both the limits and possibilities of American schools to challenge and reconfigure the social order.
 Course assignments will consist of a mix of short papers and analytical reading exercises.
 One class meeting per week.